Sourdough Croissants

 Instructions

-- Make sure your starter is active and bubbly before using.
-If not, refresh the starter and wait until it's fully active before mixing the dough.
-Place 8 oz active sourdough starter, 10 oz whole milk, ½ teaspoon dry yeast (if using) and 2 cups (10 oz) of the flour in the bowl of a stand mixer with the paddle attachment.
+- Place 8 oz active sourdough starter, 10 oz whole milk and 10 oz unbleached all purpose flour in the bowl of a stand mixer with the paddle attachment.
 Mix to form a thick batter.
 If working by hand mix with a wooden spoon.
 Cover the bowl and let it rest for 30 minutes.

 - Switch to the dough hook.
-Add 3 oz granulated sugar, 2 teaspoons table salt and remaining flour.
-Mix until the dough gathers on the hook and clears the sides of the bow, about 3-5 minutes on medium speed. l.
+Add 3 oz granulated sugar, 2 teaspoons table salt and 7 ½ oz unbleached all purpose flour.
+Mix until the dough gathers on the hook and clears the sides of the bowl, about 3-5 minutes on medium speed.
 If working by hand stir in as much flour as you can with a wooden spoon, then finish kneading in the rest of the flour by hand.

-- While the dough is fermenting, prepare the butter package.
+- Prepare the butter package.
 Draw an 8" square in the center of a piece of parchment paper.
 Flip the paper over and set 16 oz unsalted butter in the middle of the square.
 Fold the parchment over the butter.
 Use a rolling pin or other heavy object (I use the flat side of a meat tenderizer) to flatten the butter to fill the 8"x 8" square.
-You can lift the paper if it sticks.
 Trim and rearrange the edges of the butter as needed.
 Fold the butter into the parchment and place in the refrigerator.
 30 minutes before the dough is finished fermenting, remove the butter from the refrigerator.
 (If your kitchen is very warm, take the butter out 10 minutes ahead.)
 The butter should be firm and cool but a little flexible for layering into the dough.

 - Turn the dough out onto a lightly floured surface.
 Do not knead out the air.
 Roll the dough to a 10" square.
 Once you have a square, roll from each of the four sides to form a 3" flap of the dough, leaving the center thicker than the flaps.
 You should end up with a square with four "flaps" coming out from the corners.
 Now it's time to layer in the butter.